-During the inspection we spoke with three patients who used the service and reviewed 11 completed CQC comment cards.
-We also spoke with two dental nurses, one receptionist, the practice manager and the area manager.
+During the inspection we spoke with 16 patients who used the service and reviewed 18 completed CQC comment cards.
+We also spoke with two dentists, one dental nurse, two receptionists and the practice manager.
 To assess the quality of care provided we looked at practice policies and protocols and other records relating to the management of the service.